Leveraging KANs For Enhanced Deep Koopman Operator Discovery: Preliminaries and Theory

 Note that we concatenate the original states \(\mathbf{x}_k\) with the observable.
 This helps by allowing easy extraction of the original states from the observables, ideal for control development. .
 The choice of the size of$N$ is an important parameter, but there is currently no one method for analytically determining its size; therefore, in most cases, \(N\) is chosen empirically.
 Whilst the number of observables is important, finding a 'good' choice of basis functions to create the observable functions leads to a more accurate approximation of the operator.
 Some work has been done to study the optimal size $N$ to find controllable systems \cite{Zinage2023-hg,Lusch2018-oh}.
 In the case of KANs, in this work, the size and observables are determined by the nonlinear splines that connect each node between the hidden layers.

 To calculate the approximate Koopman operator $\mathbf{K}$ and the input matrix $\mathbf{B}$, the state time history data for \(M\) steps is arranged into what are known as snapshot matrices.
-The first snapshot matrix, \(X\), is the state history from time \(k=1\) to \(k=M-1\), whilst the second matrix, \(X'\) is the same state history, right shifted by one-time step such that:
+The first snapshot matrix, \(X\), is the state history from time \(k=1\) to \(k=M-1\), whilst the second matrix, \(X'\) is the same state history, right shifted by one-time step and the third snapshot matrix $U$ is of the control history such that:

 Mapping the measured state data with the observable functions leads to:

 Given this dataset, the matrices $\mathbf{K}$ and $\mathbf{B}$ can be found by solving the least-sqaures problem:

 Applying the snapshot matrices of real system data yields: